thatcherfreeman/utility-dctls/README.md

 **Target Bit Depth**: When Highlight is enabled, Highlights all pixels whose effective bit depth is within 0.1 of this Target Bit Depth.

 **Highlight**: When checked, highlights only pixels whose bit depth is near the Target Bit Depth, otherwise all pixels are replaced with their effective bit depth.

 ---

+### Black Bar Resolution DCTL

+Helps you figure out what the pixel dimensions are of a letterboxed or pillarboxed clip.
+This works by searching from the middle of each edge towards the center to find a pixel that is not black.
+For efficiency, we use a binary search, but this can occasionally error if your image contains large patches of black regions near the edges.

+#### DCTL Parameters

+**Black Threshold**: Iindicates how far from (0, 0, 0) any channel has to be to be considered not black.

+**Highlight Border**: Draws a box around the frame where the program has assumed the black bars end.
+Importantly, the white box is drawn on the first non-black pixels.

+**Assume Clip is Centered**: If checked, we will assume that the top/bottom bars are the same size and the left/right bars are the same size.
+Can improve accuracy on night shots, but you should uncheck this if you intend for the image to be off-center and for bars to be mismatched.

+**Text Color**: Choose the color of the text, to improve visibility.

+---